lahcenboukbir/User-Registration-System/README.md

 Ensure you have a PHP server running.
 You can use XAMPP, WAMP, MAMP, or a similar local server setup.

 4. **Place the Files**:
-Place signup.php, login.php, profile.php, and logout.php in the root directory of your PHP server.5.
-Access the Application:
+Place signup.php, login.php, profile.php, and logout.php in the root directory of your PHP server.

+6. **Access the Application**:
 Open your browser and navigate to http://localhost/signup.php to start using the application.

 ## Usage